Hadersdorf am Kamp train station

 Description

-Since 1889, the Waldviertel Kamptal has been connected to the public transport network thanks to the Kamptalbahn.
-Today, the Lower Austrian regional railway covers a route of just under 44 kilometres in Krems-Land and Horn.
+The Waldviertel Kamp Valley ("Kamptal") has been connected to the public transport network since 1889 thanks to the Kamp Valley ("Kamptal") Railway in German).
+Today, the Lower Austrian regional railroad covers a route of almost 44 kilometers in Krems-Land and Horn.
 From Hadersdorf am Kamp station, it connects the Absdorf-Hippersdorf-Krems line with the Franz-Josefs-Bahn in Sigmundsherberg.

-The construction of the historic railway line by the "Österreichische Localbahngesellschaft" was approved in 1887 by the k.k.
-Ministry of Trade.
-The construction phase turned out to be difficult: On the one hand because of the rocky surroundings - on the other hand because five steel truss bridges were necessary.
-Nevertheless, the Kamptal Railway could be opened already in summer 1889.
-The first journey was from Sigmundsherberg to Hadersdorf am Kamp.
-From 1955 to 1972 diesel locomotives were in use.
-In 2014 the 125th anniversary of the Kamptalbahn was celebrated with special trains of the ÖBB and Franz-Josefs-Bahn.
+The construction of the historic railroad line by the "Österreichische Localbahngesellschaft" was approved in 1887 by the k.k.
+Ministry of Commerce.
+The construction phase proved to be difficult: on the one hand due to the rocky surroundings - on the other hand because five steel truss bridges were required.
+Nevertheless, the Kamptal Railway was opened in the summer of 1889.
+The inaugural journey led from Sigmundsherberg to Hadersdorf am Kamp.
+Diesel locomotives were in use from 1955 to 1972.
+In 2014, the 125th anniversary of the Kamptalbahn was celebrated with special trains operated by ÖBB and Franz-Josefs-Bahn.

 Prehistoric finds at Hadersdorf station

-During the construction of the Kamptal Railway, prehistoric finds came to light near Hadersdorf am Kamp station.
-Besides tools from the Bronze Age, a good 130 Hallstatt graves were found.
-Further excavations were carried out in 1997 - as part of the construction of a station car park.
-Among other things, settlement areas of the Neolithic and Bronze Age as well as further cemeteries of the Hallstatt culture were excavated.
+During the construction of the Kamptalbahn, prehistoric finds came to light near Hadersdorf am Kamp station.
+In addition to Bronze Age tools, a good 130 Hallstatt graves were found.
+Further excavations were carried out in 1997 as part of the construction of a station parking lot.
+Among other things, settlement areas from the Neolithic and Bronze Age as well as further cemeteries from the Hallstatt culture were unearthed.